 WordPress is a content management system that’s packed with features.
 In the following sections, we’ll go over the most important ones.

 The WordPress admin dashboard is also known as the admin area.
 It allows administrators and authorized contributors to modify WordPress and perform maintenance.

 The default way to access the WordPress dashboard is to go to yourdomain.com/wp-admin and log in by typing the username and password set during the WordPress installation process.

 The admin dashboard contains all the website management features, such as the content editor, theme customizer, plugins, and widgets.
 We’ll go over each of them in the following sections.

 Important!
-In case you forgot the password to access the WordPress Dashboard and the recovery feature doesn’t work, you can change it in the site’s Database by using phpMyAdmin.
+In case you forgot the password to access the dashboard and the recovery feature doesn’t work, you can reset your WordPress password in the site’s Database by using phpMyAdmin.